-There are about 350+ Psittacoidea parrots species and they have different lifespans Budgerigar parrot lifespan is 5-8 years, Grey parrots lifespan is 23 years, Hyacinth macaw lifespan is 50 years, Rosy-faced lovebird lifespan is 12-25 years, and plain parakeet lifespan is 15 years.
+There are about 350+ Psittacoidea parrot species and they have different lifespans Budgerigar parrot lifespan is 5-8 years, the Grey parrot’s lifespan is 23 years, the Hyacinth macaw’s lifespan is 50 years, the Rosy-faced lovebird lifespan is 12-25 years, and plain parakeet lifespan is 15 years.

 Can true parrots talk?

 It is true that a true parrot can imitate human speech.
 However, it is not as intelligent as humans and cannot speak like them.

 A parrot can learn to imitate sounds it hears, but cannot grasp the meaning of words or sentences.
 It can also mimic sounds without understanding what they mean.

 It is true that true parrots can mimic human speech, but they do not have the vocal cords to speak as humans do.
 They cannot produce any sound with their beaks and tongues as humans can.

 There are different sizes of real parrots.
 Some smaller species, like the Senegal Parrot, are about 23 to 25 cm (9 to 10 inches) long.